-Thoracic aortic aneurysm (TAA) is a focal dilatation of the thoracic aorta to more than 1.5 times its normal diameter.
-TAAs are classified by location as either ascending or descending aneurysms or aneurysms of the aortic arch.
-Male patients of advanced age are at a higher risk of forming TAAs; other risk factors include trauma, connective tissue disorders, and hypertension.
+Thoracic aortic aneurysm (TAA) is the focal dilatation of the thoracic aorta to more than 1.5 times its normal diameter.
+TAAs are classified by location as affecting the ascending aorta, descending aorta, or aortic arch.
+Men of advanced age are at a higher risk of forming TAAs; other risk factors include trauma, connective tissue disorders, and hypertension.
 TAAs are frequently asymptomatic and therefore detected incidentally.
-If symptomatic, they may present with a feeling of pressure in the chest, thoracic back pain, and signs of mediastinal obstruction (e.g., difficulty swallowing).
-Whereas a chest x-ray is the best initial test and may show a prominent aortic arch, a CT with contrast is used to confirm the diagnosis and to determine the extent of the aneurysm.
-Observation, close follow-up, and reduction of cardiovascular risk factors are indicated for small aneurysms, whereas pronounced or rapidly expanding aneurysms require surgery.
-Surgical treatment involves open resection of the aneurysm with graft placement or, increasingly, endovascular stent placement.
-The prognosis is markedly worse if dissection or free rupture of the aneurysm occurs.
-In manifested rupture presenting with severe chest pain and possible loss of consciousness, there is no time for detailed assessment and emergency surgical repair must be performed to prevent cardiac tamponade, hemothorax, and death.
+If symptomatic, they may manifest with a feeling of pressure in the chest, thoracic back pain, and signs of mediastinal obstruction (e.g., difficulty swallowing).
+The initial test is often a chest x-ray, which may show a prominent aortic arch.
+CT with contrast is used to confirm the diagnosis and determine the extent of the aneurysm.
+Observation, close follow-up, and reduction of cardiovascular risk factors are indicated for small aneurysms whereas pronounced or rapidly expanding aneurysms require surgery.
+TAA rupture and dissection are life-threatening conditions that require emergency surgical repair to prevent cardiac tamponade, hemothorax, and death.

-- Dilation of all three layers of the aortic wall (intima, media, and adventitia) to > 50% of the normal diameter)
+- Dilatation of all three layers of the aortic wall (intima, media, and adventitia) to > 150% of the normal diameter (a true aneurysm)

 Epidemiological data refers to the US, unless otherwise specified.

 - Tertiary (due to obliterative endarteritis of the vasa vasorum)